Transurethral microwave thermotherapy (TUMT)

 - Urinary tract infection.
 Urinary tract infections are a possible complication after any enlarged prostate procedure.
 The risk of infection increases the longer you have a catheter in place.

-Transurethral microwave therapy (TUMT) uses heat to destroy excess prostate tissue.
+Transurethral microwave thermotherapy (TUMT) uses heat to destroy excess prostate tissue.

 It might take several weeks to months for you to experience noticeable improvement in urinary symptoms.
 Your body needs time to break down and absorb overgrown prostate tissue that's been destroyed by microwave energy.